plone/documentation/develop/addons/schema-driven-forms/customising-form-behaviour/vocabularies.rst

         return SimpleVocabulary(terms)

-Here, we have defined a function acting as the*IContextSourceBinder*, as specified via the @*grok.provider()* decorator.
+Here, we have defined a function acting as the *IContextSourceBinder*, as specified via the *@grok.provider()* decorator.
 This looks up the registry and looks for the record we created with *registry.xml* above (remember to re-install the product in the Add-on control panel or the *portal\_quickinstaller* tool if you modify this file).
 We then use the